State attorneys seek answers on immigrant medical care cases

 The letter sent Wednesday to U.S. Citizenship and Immigration Services and U.S. Immigration and Customs Enforcement asks, among other questions, how immigrants with severe medical conditions can request deportation deferrals going forward.

-The federal agencies didn’t respond to emails seeking comment.
-USCIS said this week that it’ll continue processing requests for individuals who had a request pending as of Aug.
+ICE deferred commenting to USCIS, which didn’t respond to an email.
+USCIS said Monday it will continue processing deferral requests pending as of Aug.
 7.

 The letter is signed by attorneys general in Massachusetts, New York, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, Washington and the District of Columbia.